The Sanitarium Dream

-Many things happened over the years, delaying the work, but forty years later, in June 1982, two hundred acres of land known as the Living Oaks property, was purchased on S. Coburn Road in Hammond, Louisiana, using the money from the sale of the Lacombe property and a loan from the Southwestern Union Conference (Bendall, 1998).
+Many things happened over the years, delaying the work, and finally in 1963, Elder Neil expressed the desire of he and his mother to sell the property near Mandeville and donate at least $25,000 for the boys’ dormitory at Ozark Academy (Minutes, 1963).
+Nearly forty years later, in June 1982, two hundred acres of land known as the Living Oaks property, was purchased on S. Coburn Road in Hammond, Louisiana, using the money from the sale of the Lacombe property and a loan from the Southwestern Union Conference (Bendall, 1998).
 It was the plan to erect the health-care center immediately.
 On August 2 and 3, 1982, the Southern Sanitarium Board met in Shreveport with the Adventist Ministries Board to establish the philosophy and objectives of the new institution.
 The Sanitarium was to be named the Callicott Health and Education Center.
 Elder Neil was asked to assist in soliciting funds so the construction could begin (Bendall, 1982).
 However, it was not to be.

 The Grainary Health Food Store

 As a small part of his dream, in 1983 Elder Neil opened a health food store in New Orleans called The Grainary, with the grand opening taking place March 6 – 11.
 The Grainary carried most products other health stores have plus vegetarian meat substitutes.
 There were twenty bins for whole grain and seventy-five help-yourself bulk herb bins, in addition to Dr. John Christopher’s and Orion’s formula herbs.
 The location was 2620 Metairie Road, Metairie, Louisiana, at the corner of Labarre Road (Kopko, 1983).